 KPIs can track metrics like cost-per-lead, cost-per-customer acquisition or even help determine the estimated lifetime economic value of a newly acquired customers.
 Then various marketing channels can be compared – based on these KPI metrics.

-Smart strategies crystallize how the marketing spend can be “optimized”.
-This approach will produce the most cost-efficient business results.
+Smart strategies crystallise how the marketing spend can be optimised.
+This approach produces the most cost-efficient business results.
 Marketing ROI / return-on-investment measurements can be made as well.
-Cha-ching.